Small Businesses and Their Impact on the Economy

 How Small Businesses Affect the U.S. Economy

-Small businesses are critical to U.S. economic growth since they contribute 65 percent of all new jobs.
+Small businesses are critical to U.S. economic growth.
+They contribute 65 percent of all new jobs.
 Without small businesses, the economy won't grow.

-The vast majority of companies in the U.S. are very small businesses.
+The vast majority of companies in the United States are very small businesses.
 In fact, 96 percent have 50 or fewer employees.
 That's 5.8 million out of 6 million total companies.
 Yet, they employ just about 34 million workers.
 (Source: Healthcare.gov)

 The Bush tax cuts, originally passed in 2001 and 2003, were extended in 2010.
 They were extended again in 2012 for those making less than $250,000 a year.